 - Make sure all your ingredients are at room temperature.
 The butter should not be too cold, nor should it be melted.

-- In a large mixing bowl or the bowl of a standing mixer, mix the butter, sour cream, cocoa, salt and 2 tablespoons of the milk until it all starts to come together as a thick sludge.
+- In a large mixing bowl or the bowl of a stand mixer, mix the butter, sour cream, sugar, cocoa, salt and 2 tablespoons of the milk until it all starts to come together as a thick sludge.

 - When everything is sticking together, add the vanilla.
 Increase mixer speed and beat until smooth, scraping bowl and adding more half and half (or milk and cream) as needed until you get your desired texture consistency.
 Spread over the cake.